 run goal which can be used to quickly compile

 and run your application.
-Applications run in an exploded form, and you can edit
+Applications run in an exploded form just like in your IDE.

 $ mvn spring-boot:run